Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Introduction

-In a mathematical model where the output $y\in \R$ depends on a set of $p\in \N$ input parameters $x=(x_1,...x_p) \in \mathbb{R}^p$ through the relation $y=f(x)$, there are various ways to measure the influence of the input $x_\ell$, for $\ell\in \{1,\dots,p\}$, on $y$.
+Sensitivity analysis is widely used for modelling studies in public health, since the number of parameters involved is often high (see e.g. \cite{thabane,wudhingragambhir} and references therein).
+It can be applied to a variety of problems, and we focus here on the question of evaluating the impact of input parameters on an output of a model.
+If we assume that the output of the model, $y\in \mathbb{R}$, depends on $p\in \mathbb{N}$ input parameters $x=(x_{1},...x_{p}) \in \mathbb{R} ^{p}$ through the relation $y=f(x)$, we are interested here in evaluating how the parameter $x_{\ell }$, for $\ell \in \{1,\dots ,p \}$ affects $y$.
+The vector $x$ of the input parameters can be considered as a realisation of a set of random variables $X=(X_{1},...X _{p})$, with a known distribution and with possibly correlated components.
+Also, sensitivity analyses in epidemiology deal with deterministic models although in many cases, randomness and nuisance parameters have to be included, which is one of the goal of the present paper.

+In public health, most of the studies on sensitivity analysis are performed by letting the input parameters vary on a deterministic grid, or by sampling all parameters from a prior probability distribution \cite{Briggs}.
+However, there exist other ways of measuring the influence of the inputs on the output.
 In this article, we are interested in Sobol indices \cite{sobol}, which are based on an ANOVA decomposition (see \cite{saltellilivre2008,jacquesthesis,jacques} for a review).
-These indices have been proposed to take into account the uncertainty on the input parameters that are here considered as a realisation of a set of independent random variables $X=(X_1,...X_p)$, with a known distribution.
-Denoting by $Y = f(X)$ the random response, the first order Sobol indices can be defined for $\ell\in \{1,\dots, p\}$ by
+Denoting by $Y = f(X)$ the random response, the first order Sobol indices can be defined for $\ell \in \{1,\dots , p\}$ by

-This first order index $S_\ell$ correspond to the sensitivity of the model to $X_\ell$ alone.
-Higher order indices can also be defined using ANOVA decomposition: considering $(\ell,\ell') \in \{1,\dots, p\}$, we can define the second order sensitivity, corresponding to the sensitivity of the model to the interaction between $X_\ell$ and $X_{\ell'}$ index by